SteelCompendium/data-md-dse/Bestiary/Demon Bendrak.md

   - Resistance
   distance: Ranged 10
   target: One creature
+  effect: 'If the target makes an attack while weakened this way, the bendrak can
+    choose a second target for the attack within the distance of the attack, then evenly divides any damage from the attack between the two targets. '
 - name: Vanish
   type: Maneuver
-  roll: 1 VP
   keywords:
   - Magic
   - Ranged
   distance: Ranged 10
   target: Self or one ally
-  effect: The target immediately becomes hidden, regardless of whether they have cover
+  effect: 'The target immediately becomes hidden, regardless of whether they have
-    or concealment.
+    cover or concealment. '
+weakness: Holy 3

 ~~~